 The auto-correlation matrix of the current samples with their past N samples is then calculated using a Linear Correlation node.
 The correlation matrix will show a few highly correlated columns, like for example x(t) and x(t-2).
 In particular, if the auto-correlation function shows local maxima at recurrent steps in the past, like at x(t) and x(t- i*24) with i= 1,2, .., this might be a sign of a seasonality pattern.

 The “Find Seasonality” metanode searches for such local maxima in the correlation functions.
 It detects the smallest seasonality period as the position of the first local maximum of the correlation function’s first derivative (Fig. 3).

-The final workflow with the contributions of both data chefs can be admired in Figure 1 and can be found on the EXAMPLES server in: 02_ETL_Data_Manipulation/06_Date_and_Time_Manipulation/03_ETL_Energy_autocorr_stats02_ETL_Data_Manipulation/06_Date_and_Time_Manipulation/03_ETL_Energy_autocorr_stats*
+The final workflow with the contributions of both data chefs can be admired in Figure 1 and can be found on the KNIME Hub: Usage Measures vs auto-correlation on energy consumption time series.